JHumphreys89/security_plus/domains/domain_one.md

 | 1.7       | Summarize the techniques used in security assessments.                              |
 | 1.8       | Explain the technigues used in penetration testing.                                 |

+_Note:_ Terms below marked with an asterisk (*) may not be explicitly included in the SY0-601 exam objectives, but are still important and relative to the course material.

 ***

 ## Subdomain 1.1